rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 `;
 {{< /highlight >}}

-However, now you are using GraphQL and you can make use of it.
-Instead of using an identifier and resolving the entities later with multiple waterfall requests, what about using the user entity within the message entity directly?
-Let's try it:
+With GraphQL, Instead of using an identifier and resolving the entities with multiple waterfall requests, you can use the User entity within the message entity directly:

 {{< highlight javascript "hl_lines=7" >}}
 const schema = gql`